 Last month I shared an article about some of the reasons high-skilled consultants choose to become freelancers.
-The consultants I spoke to were all IT (mainly SAP) consultants who were actively freelancing.
+The consultants I spoke to were all IT (mainly SAP®) consultants who were actively freelancing.

 The purpose of this article is to compare the motivations, reported by seasoned freelancers, with expectations they may have had before starting.
-Other accounts of high-skilled freelancing have suggested that the reality does not always live up to the expectations, and so, I asked the same consultants what the main drives to remain a freelancer are.
+Other accounts of high-skilled freelancing have suggested that the reality does not always live up to the expectations.
+Therefore, I asked the same consultants what the main drives to remain a freelancer are.
 I will get to the challenges or risks of a career in freelancing, in my next article.
 As is the case in other findings, those I spoke with tended to use permanent employment as a reference point to compare their position with.

 Some sources say that the rewards of freelancing outweigh the risks.
 A survey of over 700 Danish freelancers found that around 90% of them reported feeling greater job satisfaction as a freelancer than as a permanent employee (from some degree, to a very high degree).
-Some of the contributing factors were job variety, flexibility, and the ability to better utilize competencies.
+Some of the contributing factors were job variety, flexibility, and the ability to better utilise competencies.